Skip to Content

 A former FEMA administrator told CNN threats in the field have been rare in the past.
 “This is unprecedented.
 I know we’ve had individuals but not an area or a group that’s threatening FEMA,” said Craig Fugate, who was the agency’s head from 2009 to 2017.

-FEMA has approved more than $96 million for 75,000 households in North Carolina, part of the $507 million approved for residents and communities in states hit by Helene and Hurricane Milton, the agency also announced Monday.
+FEMA has approved more than $96 million for 75,000 households in North Carolina, part of the $507 million approved for residents and communities in states hit by Helene and Hurricane Milton, the agency announced Monday.

 Here is what we know about relief efforts after the two latest major hurricanes: